Mass media in Wichita, Kansas: Television

 Wichita is the principal city of the Wichita-Hutchinson, Kansas television market which consists of the western two-thirds of the state.
 According to Nielsen, it is the 67th largest market in the country.
 Cable television service for Wichita and the surrounding area is provided by Cox Communications and AT&T.

 The following is a list of television stations that broadcast from and/or are licensed to the city.
-Unless otherwise noted, stations broadcast from studios in their city of license.